THE IRISH DIVORCE ACT

 s.18 (4) Taking into account any lump sum or property adjustment order, the applicant may not receive more than he or she would have been entitled to under the Succession Act if there had been no divorce.
 The value of any lump sum or property adjustment order is taken as its value on the date of the original order.

-s.18 (5) The applicant must give notice of the application to the spouse of the deceased person and to anyone else the court may direct, and the court shall take account of their views.
+s.18 (5) The applicant must give notice of the application to the spouse of the deceased person and to anyone else the court may direct, and the court must take account of their views.

 s.18 (6) The personal representative of the deceased spouse shall make a reasonable attempt to inform any potential applicant about the death of the deceased spouse and, if an application is made, the personal representative shall not dispose of any of the estate without the court’s permission until the court has ruled on the application.